BLCM/bl3mods/Aaron0000/Balands/Individual Parts of Balands/readme.md

-(The main Balands file contains everything in this list except "Smaller HUD", "Animation Speed Increases", and "Map Defogger.")
+(The main Balands file contains everything in this list except "Smaller HUD", "Animation Speed Increases", "Map Defogger", "Less Legendary World Drops", "Less Legendary World Drops in Trials, Slaughters, & Takedowns", and the variants of "Dedicated Drop Source & Mayhem-Scaled Drops" such as Less Extra Drops.)

 Quality-of-Life, Fixes, etc. (to be used with or without the "Balands - Balancing" file.)
 =====================
 Balands - Animation Speed Increases: Contains solely the incresaed animation speeds for vehicles, doors, containers, etc.

+Balands - Dedicated Drop Source & Mayhem-Scaled Drop Adjustments (Less Drops, more Artifacts & COMs): Contains both the various tweaks and additions to dedicated sources of loot in the game, as well as adding an additional drop pool to most dedicated sources that increases in drop quantity and chance the higher the active Mayhem level is.

+Balands - Dedicated Drop Source & Mayhem-Scaled Dedicated Drop Adjustments (Less Extra Drops): Contains both the various tweaks and additions to dedicated sources of loot in the game, as well as adding an additional drop pool to most dedicated sources that increases in drop chance the higher the active Mayhem level is.
+This version drops a single item instead of up to three like the regular version unless the drop source has an artifact or class mod in it (in which case it drops three items.)

-Balands - Dedicated Drop Source & Mayhem-Scaled Dedicated Drop Adjustments: Contains both the various tweaks and additions to dedicated sources of loot in the game, as well as adding an additional drop pool to most dedicated sources that increases in drop quantity and chance the higher the active Mayhem level is.
+Balands - Dedicated Drop Source & Mayhem-Scaled Dedicated Drop Adjustments: Contains both the various tweaks and additions to dedicated sources of loot in the game, as well as adding an additional drop pool to most dedicated sources that increases in drop chance the higher the active Mayhem level is.
+This version drops a single item instead of up to three like the regular version.

 Balands - Dedicated Drop Source Adjustments: Contains the various tweaks and additions to dedicated sources of loot in the game.
 Only use this version or the version with the Mayhem-Scaled drops seperately.